DanielCreggOrganization/encapsulation-template/README.md

 12. Write the paramiterized constructor for the Student class
 13. Inside the Main class create a students object and set default values for all variables.
 14. Print all Students object details to the console.
 15. Create a study method inside the student class that prints "I am studying to the console".
-Then call this method in the main calss.
+Then call this method in the main class.